An algorithmic framework for the optimization of deep neural networks architectures and hyperparameters: Search space definition

 First, we need a combiner as each node can receive an arbitrary number of input connections.
-The parents' latent representations should be combined before being fed to the layer type.
+The parents' latent representations should be combined before being fed to the operation.
 Taking inspiration from the Google Brain Team Evolved Transformer \citep{so2019evolved}, we propose three types of combiners: element-wise addition, element-wise multiplication and concatenation.
 The input vectors may have different channel numbers and the combiner needs to level them.
 This issue is rarely mentioned in the literature, where authors prefer to keep a fixed channel number \citep{liu2018darts}.
 In the general case, for element-wise combiners, the combiner output channel matches the maximum channel number of latent representation.
 We apply zero-padding on the smaller inputs.
 For the concatenation combiner, we consider the sum of the channel number of each input.
-Some layer types, for instance, the pooling and the convolution operators, have kernels.
+Some operations, for instance, the pooling and the convolution operators, have kernels.
 Their calculation requires that the number of channels of the input vector is larger than this kernel.
 In these cases, we also perform zero-padding after the combiner to ensure that we have the minimum number of channels required.
+We use the node order to create our DNN.
+We build the nodes one at a time, following their order in $\mathcal{L}$.
+The first node is created using the data input shape as argument.
+After its creation we compute and gather its output shape.
+Then, for each following node, we compute the layer operation input shape according to the output shapes of the connected nodes and the combiner.
+After building the operation we compute its output shape for the next layers.
+Finally, as depicted in Figure~\ref{fig:node_representation}, each node ends with an activation function.
+The hyperparameters optimized for each node can be found Annex~\ref{anx:op_hp}.

-When building the DNN, we dimension asynchronously each layer operation.
-We first compute the layer operation input shape according to the input vectors and the combiner.
-After building the operation we compute its output shape for the next layer.
-Finally, the node's remaining part is the activation function.
-We choose this last parameter among a large set detailed in Appendix \ref{anx:op_hp}.
-To summarize, we define every node as the sequence of combiner $\rightarrow$ layer type $\rightarrow$ activation function.
-In our search space $\Lambda(\alpha)$, the nodes are encoded by arrays containing the combiner name, the layer type name, the value of each layer operation's parameters and finally, the activation function name.
-The set $\mathcal{L}$ mentioned in the previous section, which contains the nodes, is then a variable-length list containing the arrays representing each node.
+To summarize, we define every node as the sequence of combiner $\rightarrow$ layer $\rightarrow$ activation function.
+In our search space $\Lambda(\alpha)$, the nodes are encoded by Python objects having as attributes the combiner name, the layer corresponding to the operation set with the hyperparameters encoded as a PyTorch Module followed by the activation function.
+The set $\mathcal{L}$ is a variable-length list containing each node.